manthanank/learn-angular/README.md

 import { AngularFireAuthGuardModule } from '@angular/fire/auth-guard';
 ```

+## MVVM

+**MVVM** stands for Model-View-ViewModel.
+It is a design pattern that separates the user interface (View) from the business logic (Model) using a ViewModel.
+The ViewModel acts as an intermediary between the View and the Model, providing data binding and event handling.

+## MVC

+**MVC** stands for Model-View-Controller.
+It is a design pattern that separates the user interface (View) from the business logic (Model) using a Controller.
+The Controller acts as an intermediary between the View and the Model, handling user input and updating the Model.

 ## TypeScript

 **TypeScript** is JavaScript with syntax for types.
 TypeScript is a superset of JavaScript that compiles to plain JavaScript.
 It is developed and maintained by Microsoft.